 In addition to the textbook, you may find it helpful to use a scientific or graphing calculator while completing homework and practice problems.
 Any calculator with logarithms, exponentials, and trigonometric functions will do.
-Mathematica or Maple may also be a helpful tool to have on your laptop.
+Maple or Mathematica may also be a helpful tool to have on your laptop.